varnish/Varnish-Book/varnish_book.rst

 ..................

 Copy ``material/webdev/esi-date.php`` to ``/var/www/html/``.
-This file contains an ESI include tag.
+This file contains an ESI include tag:

 .. include:: material/webdev/esi-date.php
    :literal:

 Copy ``material/webdev/esi-date.cgi`` to ``/usr/lib/cgi-bin/``.
-This file is a simple CGI that outputs the date of the server.
+This file is a simple CGI that outputs the date of the server:

 .. include:: material/webdev/esi-date.cgi
    :literal:

-For the ESI to work, load the following VCL code.
+For ESI to work, load the following VCL code:

 .. include:: vcl/esi_date.vcl
    :literal:

 Then reload Varnish and issue the command ``http http://localhost/esi-date.php``.
 The output should show you how Varnish replaces the ESI tag with the response from ``esi-date.cgi``.
-This example also tries to show you how the glued objects have different TTLs.
+Note the different TTLs from the glued objects.

 Exercise: Enable ESI and Cookies ................................